By Ed Sum (The Vintage Tempest)

 William B. Davis is not just the Cigarette-Smoking Man (CSM) from FOX TV‘s cult hit, The X-Files (due to return in a mini-series next year).
 He is a well-respected veteran of the Canadian theatre scene.
-He finished directing A Man for All Seasons for United Players of Vancouver, which he said was very successful and there are plans for other productions.
-In the past, he directed Sherlock Holmes, Stuff Happens, and The Ecstasy of Rita Joe (to which he played a role).
+He directed A Man for All Seasons for United Players of Vancouver and he has plans for new productions.
+Anyone who has followed his career may recall his work with Sherlock Holmes, Stuff Happens, and The Ecstasy of Rita Joe.

-Everyone wants to know what’s happening for the New X-Files, and what Davis can reveal about the character is only in what’s already put out there.
-There’s some mystery to what will happen in the new series, but for a character who is very enigmatic, the man behind the veil of smoke is a gentle soul.
+But for those more familiar with his work in X-files, he can’t say too much about what’s to come.
+The cigarette smoking man is back, for a very enigmatic character, the man behind the veil of smoke is a gentle soul.
 His life prior to X-Files is written in the aptly named memoir, Musings of a Cigarette Smoking Man.

 This book looks at his life from his youth to getting the role as the CSM (with some thoughts on the production) to a chapter that deals with life after the series.
-The book was published in 2011, and its information is still relevant today as it very nicely details how Canadian theatre evolved from Davis’ perspective and succinctly recaps what X-Files is all about — key points included.
+The book was published in 2011, and its information is still relevant today; It very nicely details how Canadian theatre evolved.
+Davis’ involvement is huge.
+He also recaps what X-Files is all about.
 If fans want a quick way to get up to speed before the new series, this book does the job.
-There’s no need to ask about the new series as the pivotal details are under lock and key.

 “My voice appears at the end of the trailer,” said Davis, in reference to the new series.
 “So it’s not a secret; people know that in some way or another, my character will appear.”

 But for the man who is a fixture in the Vancouver entertainment scene, he keeps busy.
 In November, he will be doing a reading from his seminal memoir and autograph signing at SchoolCreative – Institute of the Arts.
-As for appearing in Victoria, British Columbia, he was scheduled to appear at Island Fantasy Convention (IFCon Victoria) this Halloween to interact with fans but recent events changed that.
-At least he fondly recalls coming to this city to appear in other projects, like the upcoming TV movie Signed, Sealed and Delivered — it was filmed in this Garden City some months back.
+He fondly recalls coming to this city to appear in other projects, like the upcoming TV movie Signed, Sealed and Delivered — it was filmed in this Garden City some months back.
 If he still visits, he hopes to have some time to take in the sights when other times have not afforded him, the chance.
 Who knows, maybe there will be a Cigarette Smoking Man sighting at the Empress Hotel, experiencing “their version” of Afternoon tea.
 These days, he’s recognized as Alec Sandler, a character from Showcase’s Continuum, a science fiction style story where terrorists come use time-travel to come back to present time to change history.

 When looking back at this performer’s own past, he does not feel the need to change.
 He’s expressed a few regrets in his book, but for how the world of theatre has evolved out of his family’s basement, Davis said, “There was very little professional theatre at the time and my cousins were starting university — or just graduated from university —and running a summer theatre company.
 There were quite a few summer stock companies in Ontario at the time and they rehearsed in our basement (it wasn’t very big).
 They managed to block out their scenes and we had actors in and out of the house for several weeks as they prepared their season.
 They then moved North through the cottage country [in Ontario] to present the plays.